math-a3k/django-ai/docs/apps/examples.rst

 After the inference is performed, the model should identify the 4 real clusters from the 10 initial ones set in the uninformative priors of the models (see the nodes parameters in the admin interface).

+This showcase how this technique chooses the number of clusters.

-Note that due to the random initialization of the BayesPy VB engine - due to the Categorical ``Z`` node - the algorithm may converge to local optimums which are not the global optima.
+A problem with this technique is relying on random initialization (Variational Bayes engine) and the algorithm may converge to local optimums which are not the global optima.

 For avoiding this, the ``Engine Meta Iterations`` in the Bayesian Network object (see :ref:`bayesian_network`) is set to 15.
 This will repeat the inference 15 times from different states of the random number generator and choose the one with the highest likelihood.
 Also, ``django-ai`` conveniently takes care of doing all the re-labelling required between inferences so you can compare the results and automate the inference and the actions you might take according to the results.